How To Ship Petrochemical Separators

 Dimensions, Weight, and Material

-• Dimensions (L x W x H): Precise measurements in metres and feet are crucial.
-Example: 10m x 4m x 3m (32.8ft x 13.1ft x 9.8ft)
+• Dimensions (L x W x H): Provide precise measurements in both metres and feet.
+For example: 10m x 4m x 3m (32.8ft x 13.1ft x 9.8ft).
+These measurements are critical for selecting appropriate transport methods and securing necessary permits.

 Hazardous Materials Classification

 • UN Number and Class: If applicable, clearly state the UN number and hazard class according to the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
+This is a legal requirement for the safe transport of dangerous goods.

 Handling Specifications

 • Special Features: Note any fragile components, sensitive instrumentation, or internal components requiring special protection.
 Specify any limitations on tilt or orientation.
+This information allows for tailored handling procedures to minimise the risk of damage.

 Transportation